Physicslibrary/ARKit-Stereoscope-CDEM/README.md

 https://open.canada.ca/data/en/dataset/7f245e4d-76c2-4caa-951a-45d1d2051333

+(This tutorial assumes users are familiar with Blender (www.blender.org, youtube, books) and shows some steps to make textured 3D mesh from GeoTIF.)

 On that webpage, select https://maps.canada.ca/czs/index-en.html to access "Geospatial-Data Extraction tool".

 We will be using Thor Peak located in Auyuittuq National Park, Nunavut as an example.
 The mountain has a vertical drop of 1250m (google "thor peak" or "mount thor" to see images, especially images with people near the mountain to get a sense of scale).